awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 **Important**
 SSM Agent is installed, by default, on Amazon Linux *base* AMIs dated 2017\.09 and later\.
 SSM Agent is also installed, by default, on Amazon Linux 2 AMIs\.
 You must manually install SSM Agent on other versions of Linux\.
 Instances created from an Amazon Linux AMI that are using a proxy must be running a current version of the Python `requests` module in order to support Patch Manager operations\.
-For more information, see [Upgrade the Python Requests Module on Amazon Linux Instances That Use a Proxy Server](sysman-proxy-with-ssm-agent-al-python-requests.md)\.
+For more information, see [Upgrade the Python requests module on Amazon Linux instances that use a proxy server](sysman-proxy-with-ssm-agent-al-python-requests.md)\.

 ------
 #### [ Amazon Linux ]